magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

    (test)))
 ```

-Note as we moved the for the `test` and the `test-cljs` tasks into the
+Note as we moved the `test` and the `test-cljs` option arguments into
-`task-options! form as well.
-We also exploit the opportunity to add
+the `task-options!` form as well.
+While at it, we also exploit the
-more information to the `pom` task, even the ones, like
+opportunity to enrich the `pom` task with other information, even the
-`:description`, `:url`, `:scm` and `:license` that do no make part of
+ones, like `:description`, `:url`, `:scm` and `:license` that do no
-a minimal POM.
+make part of a minimal POM.

 ## Shoot the gun

-We can now safely run the `tdd` task to verify that everything is
+We can now run the `tdd` task to verify that everything is still
-still working, and then the `pom jar install` tasks chain without
-specifying any option to have the `valip` library installed in the
-local maven repository.
+working:

 ```bash
 boot tdd